scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 really is just copying files around, and pip also pre-compiles some bytecode for you while doing so.

-If you don't have a MANIFEST.in, the "legacy" build procedure will skip the SDist step, making it possible for a development build to work while a published PyPI SDist could fail.
+If you don't have a `MANIFEST.in`, the "legacy" build procedure will skip the SDist step, making it possible for a development build to work while a published PyPI SDist could fail.
 Also, development mode (`-e`) is not covered by this procedure, so you should have at least one CI run that does not include